-(1) Submits a completed application on a form prescribed by the director;
+(1) Submits a completed application on a form prescribed by the director .

 (C) The director shall provide each applicant a waiver repair technician's certificate upon successful completion of certification requirements.
-The candidate may perform waiver related repairs as required in in paragraph rule 3745-26-12 of Administrative Code prior to the reception of a certificate only if all other requirements for certification have been met and satisfactorily completed or passed.
+The candidate may perform waiver related repairs as required in rule 3745-26-12 of Administrative Code prior to the reception of a certificate only if all other requirements for certification have been met and satisfactorily completed or passed.

 certified waiver repair facility to another may continue to conduct waiver repairs so long as their certification is valid.

 (E) The director may require a certified waiver repair technician to attend a program update training course at any time in order to maintain certification.
-The director will notify the technician in writing of any additional training requirements.
+The director shall notify the technician in writing of any additional training requirements.

 (F) Recertification as a waiver repair technician shall consist of submitting an application to the director before the current certification expires.
 Additional training may also be required.

-(G) Approval of technician trainers
+(G) Approval of technician trainers.

 (2) The director may include terms and conditions necessary to become an Ohio EPA approved trainer for the purpose of training and certifying waiver repair technician.